lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 [Cloud Convert - Image manipulation](https://cloudconvert.com/png-to-webp "Convert image filesize and format to webp")

-[aiIntegrationDefinition]: #AI

-Future features: A number of things that were proposed as future features or stretch goal were implemented, such as high score tracking, previous attempted letters being colour coded.
-Future features that could still be implemented with more time and integration of additional technologies include use of cookies to makes scores persistent across sessions, or use of a backend server to allow users to create accounts, allowing them to track their scores across multiple sessions and devices.
-Other features could include social media integration, and the use of APIs to post scores to social media platforms automatically.
-Graphing methods for scores over time could also be investigated and implemented.

 Considerations from the WAVE validation: form unlabelled -
 The form is unlabelled by design, as it is hidden from the user.